 The Great Houdini Escape Room

-Minimum Group Age: 12 (adult supervision required for players 15 and younger)
+Minimum Group Age: 14 (adult supervision required for players under 18)

 Questions or concerns about whether this experience is right for you?